Intro

 Meanwhile, Solana became the settlement layer for autonomous activity.
 Onchain agent payments.
 Wallet-native identity.
 Programmable treasuries.
 Not experiments anymore.
 Rails.

 Two streams converging.
-No operating system built for the intersection.
-OCCA is the operating system for that intersection.
+No operating layer built for the intersection.
+OCCA is the operating layer for that intersection.

 What OCCA actually is